Is marijuana legal in Mississippi?

-Cannabis, in general, is not legal in Mississippi — only medical marijuana is legal.
-However, the state has decriminalized some amounts of cannabis.
+Medical cannabis is legal, however adult recreational use remains illegal.
+The state has decriminalized some amounts of cannabis.
 Thus, possession of up to an ounce of cannabis will get you a fine of $100 to $250 for your first offense.

 The Mississippi State Department of Health said that their medical card application process has begun and that patients will only have a five-day approval time for the MMJ program.
 Complete information is here.
 Medical cannabis products availability: MSDH anticipates that cannabis products will become available to patients in late 2022 to allow time for cultivation of marijuana in the state and required safety testing.